JesseDalewalker/abbynormal/README.md

 Here is a video from my personal project from 5:09-14:47 if you are interested called, Abby Normal: https://youtu.be/N_isbF5obA0?t=307

+This is my first project which encompasses the full stack with React.js, Django, PostgreSQL, SASS, HTML, CSS, Javascript, Python, CRUD, and API's.
+I hope you enjoy this project as much as it was fun making it.

 ## Table of Contents
 * [Backend Setup](https://github.com/dragoneye888/abbynormal#backend-setup)
 * [Frontend Setup](https://github.com/dragoneye888/abbynormal#frontend-setup)